FC Twente

-Football Club Twente (/nl/), sometimes known internationally as FC Twente Enschede, is a Dutch professional football club from Enschede.
+Football Club Twente (/nl/), sometimes known internationally as Twente Enschede, or simply Twente, is a Dutch professional football club from Enschede.
 The club was formed in 1965 by the merger of Enschedese Boys with Sportclub Enschede, the 1926 Dutch champions.
 Twente have won the Eredivisie once, the KNVB Cup three times, and the Johan Cruyff Shield twice.
 They also finished runners-up in the Eredivisie twice, and reached the 1975 UEFA Cup final, which they lost against Borussia Mönchengladbach.

 Twente's home ground since 1998 is De Grolsch Veste.
 Since 2019, the team have played in the Eredivisie, the top division of Dutch football.
 The club takes its name from the region of Twente, the eastern part of Overijssel.

 History

 Foundation and early years

 The club was formed in 1965 as a merger of two professional clubs, Sportclub Enschede and the Enschedese Boys.
 One of such predecessors, SC Enschede, had also won a single Dutch championship in 1926.

 The first successes of the club started just after the merger of 1965, under the innovative coach Kees Rijvers.
 Twente finished third in 1969, fourth in 1970, fifth in 1971, third in 1972 and again in 1973.
 The team's key figures were local heroes, such as Epi Drost, Eddy Achterberg, Kick van der Vall and Theo Pahlplatz.
 Their finest Eredivisie season was 1973–74, in which Twente battled for the Dutch championship with Feyenoord.
 A head-to-head confrontation in the final game of the season, in Rotterdam, where Feyenoord prevailed 3–2, sealed Twente's fate in second.
 Nonetheless, this earned the side a position in the UEFA Cup.

 The Tukkers, as FC Twente fans are known, made the most of their UEFA Cup appearance in 1974–75, making it all the way to the final, where they lost 0–0 on aggregate (1–5 on away goals) to German side Borussia Mönchengladbach.
 They also eliminated the likes of Juventus en route to the final.

 In 1977, Twente won their first trophy, the KNVB Cup, after beating PEC Zwolle 3–0.